NamelessOgya/survey/coursera/How_google_does_M/week_1_what_it_means_ai_first.md

   - Assume the data is ready for use
   - keep human in the roop
     - we must keep human in the roop to keep quality high
-  - product launch focused on thw ML algorithm
+  - product launch focused on the ML algorithm
   - ML optimizing for the wrong thing
   - Is your ML improving things in the real world
     - monitoring system is needed